You have worked with lines and line segments in past courses.

 Also the converse: If AB + BC = AC, then B lies on the segment from A to C.

-You may see examples where the concept of this postulate is referred to as "whole quantity", "the whole is equal to the sum of its parts" or "betweenness of points".
+You may see examples where the concept of this postulate is referred to as "Whole quantity", "the Whole is equal to the sum of its parts" or "Betweenness of points".
 Be sure to use the statement that your teacher wishes to follow.

 In this postulate, points A, B and C are collinear, meaning they all lie on the same line.